damar-glh/damar-glh/README.md

 <h1 align="center" text-decoration="none">damaraaa .</h1>
-<p align="justify">I am a <b>human</b> who is interested in the world of technology, especially in the field of development and manufacture.
-I try to continue to broaden my knowledge and gain new experiences.
-However, on the other hand, my love of philosophy gives me expertise in understanding identity and the meaning of life.
-The combination of technological expertise and philosophical understanding is able to create a unique perspective and produce interesting works. <b>That's me, thank you.</b></p>
+<p align="justify">I am a <b>human</b> who is interested in the world of technology, especially in the field of development and creation, with professional experience in designing and developing websites using various front-end and back-end technologies such as HTML, CSS, JavaScript, as well as frameworks such as Bootstrap, Tailwind CSS , and React, while at the same time expanding knowledge in the field of back-end development and creating interesting work by combining technological expertise and a philosophical understanding of identity and the meaning of life. <b>That's me, thank you.</b></p>

 <a href="https://damar-glh.github.io/me" text-decoration="none"> --- damaraaa. ☔ </a>